 Scientists have linked microbial disruption in the gut to several chronic conditions, including ulcerative colitis and other types of inflammatory bowel disease (IBD).

 The authors of one 2020 study from the Stanford University School of Medicine looked at the effect of colectomy with ileal pouch-anal anastomosis on gut microbes.
-Some people with ulcerative colitis undergo this operation to remove damaged bowel.
+Some people with ulcerative colitis undergo this operation to remove the damaged intestine.

-Pouchitis refers to ongoing intestinal inflammation after IBD surgery.
-According to the study authors, about 50% of people who undergo this procedure experience it.
+Pouchitis is ongoing intestinal inflammation that can occur after IBD surgery.
+According to the study authors, about 50% of people who undergo this procedure experience pouchitis.

-People with pouchitis also had low levels of secondary bile acids (SBAs).
-These anti-inflammatory substances are made by Ruminococcaceae bacteria.
+People with pouchitis also had low levels of secondary bile acids (SBAs), anti-inflammatory substances that Ruminococcaceae bacteria produce.

 The authors of the Stanford study hypothesized that low levels of Ruminococcaceae bacteria and SBAs in people with IBD may lead to increased inflammation that drives both IBD and pouchitis.

-Past research has also found that people with IBD tend to have lower levels of SBAs than people without the condition.
+Past research has also found that people with IBD tend to have lower levels of SBAs than people without IBD.

-The Stanford research team is now conducting a clinical trial to learn whether or not taking SBA supplements can reduce inflammation in people with ulcerative colitis after surgery.
+The Stanford research team has an ongoing clinical trial to learn whether taking SBA supplements can reduce inflammation after surgery in people with ulcerative colitis.
+The estimated primary completion of this trial is December 2025, with an estimated study completion of December 2050.

 Scientists have not identified any single food or specific diet that causes, prevents, or treats ulcerative colitis.